florianherrengt/spacetime_explained/README.md

 ### What am I supposed to understand?

-> You're not moving only in space but I space and time simultaneously.
+> You're not moving only in space but in space and time simultaneously.

 # How speed is affecting time?